Walifmamu/Modern-Ecommerce-Platforms/README.md

 - PDF Invoices & Packing Slips for WooCommerce: PDF Invoices & Packing Slips for WooCommerce is responsible for generating professional invoices and packing slips for customer orders, ensuring a smooth and professional shopping experience.

-- Opn Payments is a WordPress plugin designed specifically for WooCommerce.
-The plugin adds support for Opn Payments Payment Gateway's payment methods to WooCommerce.

 - PeproDev WooCommerce Receipt Uploader     Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually
 Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually